LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/design-principles.md

 ## Avoiding Reliance on Existing Infrastructure

-To maintain maximum control and transparency, the codebase intentionally avoids heavy external frameworks orAPIs.
+To maintain maximum control and transparency, the codebase intentionally avoids heavy external frameworks or APIs.
 This design allows both users and project developers to freely inspect, modify, and extend all aspects of LIBB without being constrained by hidden abstractions.